Parent PLUS Loans: Eligibility, interest rates, and more

 Credit requirements for a Parent PLUS Loan

-For two years before your credit is pulled: You can’t have an “adverse credit history,” including one or more debts that are more than 90 days overdue that total more than $2,085, or a collection or charge off.footnote 4
+For two years before your credit is pulled: You can’t have an “adverse credit history,” including one or more debts that are more than 90 days overdue totaling more than $2,085, or a collection or charge off.footnote 4

 For five years before your credit is pulled: You can’t have a loan default, a discharge of debts in bankruptcy, foreclosure, repossession, tax lien, wage garnishment, or a write-off of a federal student aid debt.

-If your credit needs improvement, you may still be able to get a Parent PLUS Loan by providing documentation and getting approved because of the following:
+If your credit needs improvement, you may still be able to get a Parent PLUS Loan by providing documentation and getting approved by: 1) adding an endorser, or 2) documenting any extenuating circumstances.

-• Extenuating circumstances: This refers to a reason why your credit report doesn’t accurately describe your true ability to repay the loan.
+2. Documenting extenuating circumstances: Maybe there’s a reason why your credit report doesn’t accurately describe your true ability to repay the loan.
 Examples include a divorce decree showing you aren’t required to pay the debt or excessive medical bills that you can document.
 If you have debt that’s being paid, you’ll need to show proof you’ve been making payments for at least six months.

 No matter what the reason behind the extenuating circumstances, documenting any situation is important.
 And of course, make sure you can show how the situation has improved.